John Glendy

 John Glendy (1755 – 1832) was a Presbyterian clergyman from County Londonderry in Ireland, who, after being forced into American exile for his association with the United Irishmen, found favour with President Thomas Jefferson and became a leading cleric in Baltimore.

 Early life

-John Glendy (sometimes spelled "Glendie" or "Glendye") was born at Faughanvale near Maghera, County Londonderry, in the province of Ulster to Samuel and Mary Glendy, on 24 June 1755.
+John Glendy (sometimes spelt "Glendie" or "Glendye") was born at Faughanvale near Maghera, County Londonderry, in the province of Ulster to Samuel and Mary Glendy, on 24 June 1755.
 From an early age, his pious mother directed him toward the ministry.

 After Latin school, he studied at the University of Glasgow.
 On his return, Frederick Hervey, the Earl Lord Bishop at Londonderry was so impressed with the young graduate that he offered to take him along as a chaplain on a tour of Europe.
 Glendy would have to have joined the Bishop in the established Anglican (Church of Ireland) communion.
 He refused.

 Republican preacher

 Glendy was ordained by the Route Presbytery as minister of Maghera on 26 December 1778.
 In 1795 he was called to the Garvagh Presbyterian Church.

 From 1780, as both captain and chaplain, Glendy served in a Maghera company of Irish Volunteers.
 Ostensibly formed to secure Ireland following French intervention in the American war, the militia allowed Presbyterians to arm and drill independently of the landed (Church of Ireland) Ascendancy.
 In full sympathy with their "Scotch-Irish" kinfolk in the American colonies, they seized the opportunity to debate and propose their own rights and grievances.